 On doing a keyword search on Google, we found out that the incident happened in 2015 and not now.
 Mohammad Abdul Basait and Amjad Bhatti, both from Derby, owned a restaurant by name Khyber Pass in Hyson Green, Nottingham.
 The meals provided from this kebab shop had infected 150 people.
 The people had fallen severely ill “after contracting a E.coli in a filthy takeaway where staff did not wash their hands after going to the toilet,” said Mirror in its 2015 report.
 This outbreak was believed to be the second of its kind in Europe.

 BBC too reported that the Nottingham City Council had discovered that the contaminating organism was Enteroinvasive E. coli.
 The council tested the faecal specimens of the patients and found the same strain in the food prepared by the worker of the restaurant for takeaway.
 According to the studies, this strain is found only in the human gut which led to the conclusion that the food was indeed contaminated.

 A 13 year old was hospitalized after she complained of gastroenteritis, vomiting episodes, chills and diarrhea.
-Other were rendered bed ridden for several days.
+Others were bed ridden for several days.
 The food standard hygiene was low.
 As reported by The Daily Mail, the lawyer defending Basit and Bhatti said that they had learnt their lesson and had made the necessary improvements.

 They were ordered to pay £200 as compensation to each victims, £25,000 for court costs and were given four month jail term which was suspended to 12 months, reported Nottinghamshire Live.
 None of the reports referred above say anything about the restaurant having two separate kitchens.